moschotto/Taranis_X7/README.md

 Install:
-1. copy the pre-compiled file to GPS.luac to /SCRIPTS/TELEMETRY/
+1. copy the pre-compiled file "GPS.luac" to /SCRIPTS/TELEMETRY/
 2. Rename GPS.luac to GPSc.lua
 3. Add a new telemetry screen and select GPSc.lua